 Section 9.11 Counterparts .
 The parties may sign the Transaction Documents in any number of counterparts and on separate counterparts, each of which shall be an original but all of which together shall constitute one and the same instrument.

 Section 9.12 Governing Law .
-Unless otherwise specifically provided for, the Transaction Documents shall be governed by and interpreted in accordance with the laws of the State of but excluding all conflict of laws rules.
+Unless otherwise specifically provided for, the Transaction Documents shall be governed by and interpreted in accordance with the laws of the State of New York, including Section 5-1401 of the New York General Obligations Law (or any similar successor provision thereto) Delaware but excluding all other conflict of laws rules.

 Section 9.13 Limitation of Liability .
 Except for its own gross negligence and willful misconduct and as otherwise expressly provided in the Transaction Documents, it is expressly understood and agreed by the parties to the Transaction Documents that (a) the Transaction Documents are executed and delivered by Wilmington Trust Company, not in its individual capacity but solely as Trustee under the Trust Agreement, in the exercise of the powers and authority conferred and vested in it as the Trustee; (b) each of the undertakings and agreements therein made on the part of the Trust is made and intended not as a personal representation, undertaking, and agreement by the Trustee but is made and intended for the purpose for binding only the Trust Estate created by the Trust Agreement; (c) nothing contained in the Transaction Documents shall be construed as creating any liability on the Trustee, individually or personally, to perform any obligation of the Trust either expressed or implied contained in the Transaction Documents, all such liability, if any, being expressly waived by the parties to the Transaction Documents and by any Person lawfully claiming by, through or under the parties to the Transaction Documents; and (d) under no circumstances shall the Trustee be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty, or covenant made or undertaken by the Trustee under the Transaction Documents.

 Section 9.14 Entire Agreement .
-With the exception of the Fee Agreement by and among the , Wilmington Trust Company and Enron Corp., the Transaction Documents represent all of the agreements and understandings relating to the transactions contemplated by such documents as among the parties hereto and thereto and the parties to the Transaction Documents acknowledge and agree that all prior written and oral agreements or understandings relating to the transactions contemplated by the Transaction Documents between or among such Persons are hereby superseded in their entirety.
+With the exception of the Fee Agreement by and among the Depositor Trust, Wilmington Trust Company and Enron Corp., the Transaction Documents represent all of the agreements and understandings relating to the transactions contemplated by such documents as among the parties hereto and thereto and the parties to the Transaction Documents acknowledge and agree that all prior written and oral agreements or understandings relating to the transactions contemplated by the Transaction Documents between or among such Persons are hereby superseded in their entirety.

 IN WITNESS WHEREOF, the parties have caused this Participation Agreement to be duly executed as of the date first set forth above.

+ENRON NORTH AMERICA CORP.

+By: Name: Title:

 BRAZOS VPP TRUST